carmenbianca/report-liferay/report.md

 directory.

 Running ScanCode on Liferay Portal is an extremely expensive operation.
-It takes TODO.
-It uses upwards of 800 MiB of memory.
+It takes approximately 8 hours, and uses upwards of 800 MiB of memory.
 When run on *black*, a Python project consisting of 154 files, it takes 45 seconds.
 This is possibly prohibitively expensive.

 The output formats do not appear to be thoroughly documented, but are not exceptionally difficult to grok, either.